 - Place half of your shredded cheese on one half of each tortilla.

 - Top with some refried beans.
 Spread ’em out.
 If you move some of the cheese, no biggie.

 - Sprinkle some corn on top of the beans.

 - Then, crumble over some feta.

 - Corn chips go next for crunch!

-- Fold over each tortilla so you have a ‘half-moon’ shape.
+- Fold over each tortilla so it’s a half-moon shape.

 - Fry tortillas (in batches) in a greased pan.